-Webinar: The Diagnosis & Treatment of Tickborne Diseases in Vermont
+Continuing education Webinar: The Diagnosis & Treatment of Tickborne Diseases in Vermont

 The Health Department, in partnership with Vermont infectious disease physicians and the Vermont Area Health Education Centers (AHEC) created this online continuing education course on the diagnosis and treatment of tickborne diseases in Vermont.
 This course is approximately one hour in length.
-Upon successful completion of the course and evaluation, health care providers can earn one continuting education (CE) credit.
-The Health Department will cover the CE credit fee for the first 100 health care providers who complete the course.
+Upon successful completion of the course and evaluation, health care providers can earn one continuing education (CE) credit.
+The Health Department will cover the CE credit fee for the first 100 health care professionals who complete the course.

 Vermont residents can be infected with a number of tickborne diseases.
 Lyme disease is the most frequently diagnosed tickborne disease, but other illnesses like anaplasmosis are becoming increasingly common.
 In addition, newly recognized tickborne pathogens, like Borrelia miyamotoi, are causing illness in the state.
 Clinicians can help prevent complications associated with tickborne diseases through timely diagnosis and treatment.

 - Review the epidemiology of tickborne diseases in Vermont.

 - Define the symptoms of Lyme disease, anaplasmosis, babesiosis and Borrelia miyamotoi disease.

 - Identify tests used to diagnose the most common tickborne diseases in Vermont.